matjaz99/alertmonitor/README.md

 Each target shows number of active alerts and an icon indicating the highest severity of raised alert.

-### Statistics
+### Providers

-This view shows statistical data, such as:
+Show configured data providers.

+Quick statistics is shown for each data provider:
 - number of alerts by severity
 - number of received messages/alerts
 - timers (up time, time since last event...)
-- psync success rate
+- synchronization success rate

 ### Report